ismael221/OpenStreamify/README.md

 The application uses **JWT tokens** and **OAuth2** for authentication and authorization.
 After logging in, the user receives a token or/and a cookie that must be included in the header of all subsequent requests to protected routes.

+## Future Improvements
+User Profile Section: A dedicated area for users to manage their profiles, including updating personal information and preferences.
+Separation of Series from Movies: Creating distinct tables for movies and series to enhance data management and organization.
+Design Patterns: Implementing various design patterns to improve code structure, maintainability, and scalability.

 ## Contributing

 Contributions are welcome!
 Feel free to open an **issue** or submit a **pull request**.